skyformat99/Cursor_Windsurf_Reset/README.md

 An advanced tool for resetting Cursor and Windsurf application data, supporting the latest versions of Cursor and Windsurf.
 [中文说明](https://github.com/whispin/Cursor_Windsurf_Reset/blob/main/README_ZH.md)

+Don't fork this repository and only change README.MD file to sell to others for profit, especially some Chinese like bed bugs Don't fork this repository and only change README.MD file to sell to others for profit, especially some Chinese like bed bugs Don't fork this repository and only change README.MD file to sell to others for profit, especially some Chinese like bed bugs

 ## ✨ Interface Screenshot

 ![Interface Screenshot](https://github.com/whispin/Cursor_Windsurf_Reset/blob/main/screenshot/homepage.jpg?raw=true)